gitlabzz/imagine-api-demo/README.md

 4. Changing the Swagger-File in Stoplight - Removing the "No-Mock" notice
 5. Now switching the config file to include the Backend-Base-Path, Backend-Security, added the Mock-Tag
 ``
-scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h api-env -u apiadmin -p changeme -c api-definition/3-mock-up-config.json
+scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h dev -u apiadmin -p changeme -c api-definition/3-mock-up-config.json
 ``
 6. Re-Load the API in API-Portal, explain the changes and trigger a request, the Mock will return an answer